Center-For-Complex-Systems-Science/causationentropy/README.md

 ### Basic Usage

-Get the relationships as a data frame:
+Get the relationships as a Pandas data frame:
 ```python
 import pandas as pd
 from causationentropy import discover_network